LiberTEM/LiberTEM/README.rst

 ------------------------

 Currently the Quantum Detectors Merlin camera is supported for live processing.
-Support for the Gatan K2 IS camera is in a prototype state.
+Support for DECTRIS cameras and the Gatan K2 IS camera are in a prototype state.
 Please `contact us <https://gitter.im/LiberTEM/Lobby>`_ if you are interested in this feature!
 See https://github.com/LiberTEM/LiberTEM-live for more details on live processing.